No pricing info available

 We were at 19h tonight at the Children's Hospital are just 23h back home, without my child could be treated for 9 months with 39.5 degrees Fever.
 It simply can not be that there is a single doctor in the emergency service for all of Wiesbaden and the children's hospital is full of chatter.
 There were 3 patients with the ambulance, in the waiting room were min.
 10 more were waiting, treatment rooms all full, but wait in the rooms already 2 hours, is the normal?
 It was said there is support to a senior physician who did not come because he had to emergency surgery.
 But hello, are there no doctors anymore or what's up?
 Why save on staff when the need is so great?
 Where do we live, this is no longer the case in this country!

-St. Lukas Group, can be found in Wilhelm Schmidt Strasse, Dortmund, Germany and offers its patients Thyroid Cancer Treatment procedures as well as 285 other procedures, across 23 different procedure categories.
-At present, there is no pricing information for Thyroid Cancer Treatment procedures at St. Lukas Group.
-The pricing information is quite specialised, so it's only available on request.
-Many medical professionals work at the Clinic, with 11 in total, and St. Lukas Group is accredited by just one known accreditations institute, ISO 9001:2008
+St. Lukas Group, located in Wilhelm Schmidt Strasse, Dortmund, Germany offers patients Thyroid Cancer Treatment procedures among its total of 285 available procedures, across 23 different specialties.
+Currently, there's no pricing information for Thyroid Cancer Treatment procedures at St. Lukas Group, as all prices are available on request only.
+There are many specialists available at the Clinic, with 11 in total, and they are accredited by ISO 9001:2008

 University Hospital of Munich (LMU), located in Professor Huber Platz, Munich, Germany offers patients Thyroid Cancer Treatment procedures among its total of 223 available procedures, across 26 different specialties.
 Currently, there's no pricing information for Thyroid Cancer Treatment procedures at University Hospital of Munich (LMU), as all prices are available on request only.
 There is currently a lack of information available on the specialists practicing at the Hospital, and they are not accredited by any recognized accreditations institutes

-University Medical Center Hamburg-Eppendorf, can be found in Eppendorf, Hamburg, Germany and offers its patients Thyroid Cancer Treatment procedures as well as 288 other procedures, across 30 different procedure categories.
-At present, there is no pricing information for Thyroid Cancer Treatment procedures at University Medical Center Hamburg-Eppendorf.
-The pricing information is quite specialised, so it's only available on request.
-Currently, there's no information available about the doctors at the Clinic, and University Medical Center Hamburg-Eppendorf is accredited by just one known accreditations institute, ISO 9001:2008
+University Medical Center Hamburg-Eppendorf, located in Eppendorf, Hamburg, Germany offers patients Thyroid Cancer Treatment procedures among its total of 288 available procedures, across 30 different specialties.
+Currently, there's no pricing information for Thyroid Cancer Treatment procedures at University Medical Center Hamburg-Eppendorf, as all prices are available on request only.
+There is currently a lack of information available on the specialists practicing at the Clinic, and they are accredited by ISO 9001:2008

 At Medijump, we're making medical easy.
 You can search, compare, discuss, and book your medical all in one place.
 We open the door to the best medical providers worldwide, saving you time and energy along the way, and it's all for FREE, no hidden fees, and no price markups guaranteed.
 So what are you waiting for?